qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/getting_started/helloworld.rst

 |Testrunner application|

 .. |Testrunner application| image:: /pages/manual/testrunner.png
+                            :width: 500 px
+                            :target: ../../_images/testrunner.png

 You may skip the rather advanced topic of unit tests while continuing to extend your custom application code.
-In case you are interested in test-driven development and creating your own unit tests, please see the corresponding :doc:`Unit Testing <unit_testing>` documentation.
+In case you are interested in test-driven development and creating your own unit tests, please see the corresponding :doc:`Unit Testing </pages/development/unit_testing>` documentation.